quantum-ods/qmlcourse/CONTRIBUTING.md

 ## Pull Requests

-- If you were assigned to an issue, you need to create a new branch from the `master`.
-- When you finish your work you make a Pull Request (into `master` branch) where you tag the initial issue and assign yourself (right in the panel).
+- Fork and clone the repository
+- Create a new branch: `git checkout -b my-branch-name`
+- Make your change, and make sure the actions still work
+- Push to your fork and submit a pull request
+- Wait for your pull request to be reviewed and merged.

 ### Run pre-commit hooks before building